-As discussed in section 2.2, the scope of this assessment is limited to category 12 screening activities only, and only the increase in annual throughput from 850,000 tonnes per annum to 1,300,000 tonnes per annum.
+The scope of this assessment is limited to category 12 screening activities only, and only the operation of an additional crushing and screening circuit.
+No change to the daily or annual production throughput is proposed.
 Activities relating to the construction of the broader urea plant are the subject of a separate works approval (W6875/2023/1), granted on 25 June 2024.
+Activities authorised under works approval W6875/2023/1 include Categories 31, 52, 58, 73 and 85.